rxin/db-readings/README.md

 * [The Datacenter as a Computer: An Introduction to the Design of Warehouse-Scale Machines](http://www.cs.berkeley.edu/~rxin/db-papers/WarehouseScaleComputing.pdf): Google's Luiz André Barroso and Urs Hölzle explains the basics of data center hardware and software for warehouse-scale computing.
 There is an [accompanying video](http://dl.acm.org/citation.cfm?id=2019527&bnc=1).
 The video talks about the importance of cutting long-tail latency in massively parallel systems.
 The other key idea is the disaggregation of resources.
 Technologies such as GFS/HDFS already disaggregate disks because of high network bandwidth, but yet to see the same trend applying to DRAMs because that'd require low-latency networking.

+* [CryptDB: Protecting Confidentiality with Encrypted Query Processing](http://people.csail.mit.edu/nickolai/papers/raluca-cryptdb.pdf) (2011) Details a database system that wrapped column fields in several layers of encryption, depending on the datatype.
+As the system receives queries that demand more computation (say, comparisons), the columns affected are decrypted to the maximum level that still permits the query.
+This system was used against five historical and live databases at MIT.

+* [Orthogonal Security With Cipherbase](http://research.microsoft.com/apps/pubs/default.aspx?id=179425) (2013) Describes a Microsoft Research system to permit queries over encrypted data by joining a typical sql server on untrusted hardware with an FPGA.
+The trusted hardware is capable of decrypting the fields and performing sensitive query computations using onboard keys.

 ## <a name='misc'> Miscellaneous